Code elements of the training program

 • Determines the optimal learning rate.
 AdamW includes an adaptive learning rate algorithm.

 SambaFlow has the AdamW optimizer built in.
 You can instead use your own optimizer.
-See Model with an external loss function for an example.
+See Examine model code with external loss function for an example.

 The get_optimizers() function creates three custom optimizers based on AdamW.